Skip to content Skip to navigation menu

 Showing 1 - 6 of 6 products

-2003 Toyota Crown pedal pads — purpose, service and replacement
+2003 Toyota Crown pedal pads — what they do and how to look after them

 Popular questions

-Does a 2003 Toyota Crown definitely use pedal pads?
+Does a 2003 Toyota Crown automatic have pedal pads?

-Are aftermarket pedal pads OK for the 2003 Crown?
+Are aftermarket pads OK for a 2003 Crown?